SeemaShinde1129/Chat-Application-using-socket.io/README.md

 # Description

-Quick Talk is a real-time one-to-one chat application built using modern full-stack web technologies.
+Quick Talk is a real time one to one chat application built using modern full stack web technologies.

-The project uses **Next.js** for the frontend, **Fastify** for the backend, and **WebSocket** for real-time communication.
+The project uses **Next.js** for the frontend, **Fastify** for the backend, and **WebSocket** for real time communication.

 Users can join the application using a display name and start chatting instantly without signup or authentication.